-We have audited the financial statements of the business-type activities and the aggregate discretely presented component units of Harris County Hospital District, d/b/a Harris Health System (the System), a component unit of Harris County, Texas, as of and for the seven-months ended September 30, 2022 and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the business-type activities and the aggregate discretely presented component units of Harris County Hospital District d/b/a Harris Health System (the System), a component unit of Harris County, Texas, as of and for the year ended September 30, 2023, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.

-In our opinion, based on our audit and the report of other auditors, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the System as of September 30, 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the seven-months then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, based on our audit and the report of other auditors, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and the aggregate discretely presented component units of the System as of September 30, 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.

-We did not audit the financial statements of the Harris County Hospital District Foundation (Foundation), a discretely presented component unit of the System, which represents 5.0 percent of total assets, 11.1 percent of net position, and 0.2 percent of revenues of the aggregate discretely presented component units as of and for the seven-months ended September 30, 2022.
+We did not audit the financial statements of the Harris County Hospital District Foundation (the Foundation), a discretely presented component unit of the System, which represents 2.6% of total assets, 6.6% of net position, and 0.1% of revenues of the aggregate discretely presented component units as of and for the year ended September 30, 2023.
 Those statements were audited by other auditors, whose report has been furnished to us, and our opinions, insofar as it relates to the amounts included for the Foundation, is based solely on the report of the other auditors.